Unliked Likes: Pastor Chris Hodges, Church of the Highlands, and Twitter's Wrath

 Simply put, systematic racism is real and we have a key national moment to address it.

-This controversy spilled over into the evangelical world when Chris Hodges, the pastor of Church of the Highlands in Birmingham, liked some of Kirk’s tweets.
+This controversy soon invovled Chris Hodges, the pastor of Church of the Highlands in Birmingham, when he liked some of Kirk’s social media posts.
 In a lesson about the power of social media to—as the Epistle of James warns about the tongue–set forests ablaze, Hodges quickly found himself in the midst of a firestorm.
 It looks like people are gathering with pitchforks and torches for him and his church.

 It’s true that Hodges was a Trump supporter when I was not.
 He has also led his church to be the largest diverse church in Alabama, to engage the poor and marginalized, and to minister widely and well in his community.
 He and the church he leads has served the poor, engaged the sick, volunteered in the schools, and more.
 During the pandemic, Church of the Highlands has served thousands of meals, made masks, hosted blood drives, and helped other churches with online services.

-Unfortunately, he also liked some tweets.
+He also liked some social media posts.

 Get the pitchforks.

 We’ve all heard the phrase “15 minutes of fame.”
 If this is his, I strongly believe we have missed an opportunity.
-Putting Chris Hodges in the basket of deplorables will accomplish the opposite of what many intend.
+Putting Chris Hodges in the some mental “basket of deplorables” will accomplish the opposite of what many intend.

 I keep hearing progressives say that Trump supporters are the ones pushing everyone out.
-But now a church is getting kicked out of a school for a pastor liking some tweets, even after he has apologized for his actions.
-(Worth noting: the church will continue to resource the schools even after their church was kicked out saying, ““Going forward, we will continue our financial support of the school system and encourage others to do the same.”)
+But now a church is getting kicked out of a school for a pastor liking some tweets, even after he has apologized for doing so.

+Worth noting: the church will continue to resource the schools even after their church was kicked out saying, ““Going forward, we will continue our financial support of the school system and encourage others to do the same.”

+The school board was not offering the schools for free; the church was paying rent.
 Let me add that the people in that church are paying taxes to the school district and rent to use the space.

 The Housing Authority of the Birmingham District and the Birmingham Board of Education also just cut ties with Church of the Highlands because Chris liked those social media posts.

-The school board was not offering the schools for free; the church was paying rent.

-But, the school district does not want the money and the housting authority does not want their service to the poor.
+But, the school district does not want the money and the housing authority does not want their service to the poor.

 The Rise of Cancel Culture

-While I believe Hodges made a mistake, I am wary of the ways people have weaponized social media in response.
+While Hodges made a mistake, I am wary of the ways people have weaponized social media in response.
 Two years ago, I warned in Christians in the Age of Outrage that even as Christians need to be angry at injustice and hate, social media can make us exceptionally bad stewards of our anger.

-Where scripture calls us to admonish with the aim of teaching and reconciliation, too often social media offers incentives for those who are consumed with destroying and silencing.
-Most often, we become consumed with destroying and silencing.

 This new practice is called the “cancel culture.”
 And, as President Obama weighed in at a summit last year, it is both easy and ineffective at bringing lasting change.
 In fact, he condemned the notion of responding by ‘canceling’ someone: “That’s not activism.
 That’s not bringing about change.
 If all you’re doing is casting stones, you’re probably not going to get that far.
 That’s easy to do.”